St. James’ Church PCC

 is Deanery, Diocese and General Synod!)

-The Vicar, Curate, Churchwardens and Deanery Synod Reps are members of
+The Vicar, Churchwardens and Deanery Synod Rep are members of

-our PCC by virtue of their position: at the Annual Parochial Meeting another
+our PCC by virtue of their position: at the Annual Parochial Meeting, up to another

 nine people are elected to run our church.

-Andy); the Associate Priest (Dyllis); Churchwardens Sandra Bourne and Derek Wolstenholme; Deanery
+Andy); Churchwardens Sandra Bourne and Derek Wolstenholme; Deanery

-Rea, Paul Buckmaster (elected as Treasurer), John Evans, and Tom Handforth
+Synod Rep Nicola Smith (Reader); Elaine Duke, Elaine and John Evans; Pam Jackson, Sue Pelham, Alwynn Rea, Paul Buckmaster (elected as Treasurer), and Tom Handforth

 We meet every couple of months to discuss